Warry/alt-reactor/README.md

 ```

+> `npx` is a utlity that comes with node and npm.
+It allows you to run a npm module (with bin), without installing it or even adding node_modules to your directory.
+It just dowloads it, runs it (caches it in your home for next time).

-run `npx alt-reactor --help` within the same directory as your `elm.json`, then update your `index.html` template:
+run `npx alt-reactor` within the same directory as your `elm.json`, then update your `index.html` template along this lines:

 ### Compile elm files from url